Correlation Functions in $\textrm{T}\bar{\textrm{T}}$-deformed Theories on the Torus: Introduction

-The results at very small and very large $r$ suggest the following interpretation.
-The deformed operators are smeared over a length scale $t|q|$.
-For $r<<1$, this length scale is much smaller than $L$, and the correlator decreases, as for the plane.
-However, at large enough momentum, the operators will cover the whole torus, and the correlator need not decay from that point on.
-In particular, \eqref{eq_int_trs} shows that the correlator grows.

-The transition between these two $r$ limits is hard to calculate analytically, and we found it numerically in the special case of a rectangular torus and momentum aligned along one of its axes.
-The result is shown in figure \ref{fig_cor_torus}, decreasing at small $r$ and increasing at large $r$, as expected from the analytic calculation.
+The large momentum limit of the tours' correlator is indeed different than \eqref{eq_int_pln}, and it is found to be:

-The main text of this paper contains the detailed calculation leading to \eqref{eq_int_trs}.
+where $L$ is the torus' length scale and $T$ is its complex structure.
+The main text of this paper contains the detailed calculation leading to \eqref{eq_int_trs} and its physical interpretation.
 Its structure is the following.
 In section \ref{sec_pre}, we review the JT-formalism and present the general quantities and notations needed for a torus geometry.
 In section \ref{sec_cal}, we calculate the path integral (PI) leading to a simple integral, out of which the large momentum limit can be evaluated.
 The evaluation of this PI follows similar lines to the evaluation done in \cite{Aharony:2023dod}.
 We gauge-fix the diffeomorphism invariance by using the orthogonal gauge for the metric.
 Then, some formal manipulations will be done on the gauge-fixed expression.
 Regularization and renormalization procedures will be carried out to make the expression well-defined and finite.
 In section \ref{sec_sad}, we implement the saddle point approximation to the remaining integral and derive the final result \eqref{eq_int_trs}.
+Finally, in section \ref{sec_sum}, we will summarize the main steps done in the calculation and discuss the result, in particular, its meaning, its relation to the plane's result, and its relation to other non-local field theories.

 Appendix \ref{app_mod} is a reminder of modular transformations, with specific attention to what is needed in the paper.
 Appendix \ref{app_det} is devoted to determinants appearing during the evaluation of the PI.
-In appendix \ref{app_fun}, we describe briefly the properties of the $\eta(\ttt)$ and $\Theta(w,\ttt)$ functions, as well as those of the propagator $G$.
-In appendix \ref{app_weyl}, the Weyl anomaly appearing in the calculation is discussed.
+In appendix \ref{app_fun}, we describe briefly the properties of the $\eta(\ttt)$ and $\Theta(w,\ttt)$ functions, as well as those of the propagator $G(w,\ttt)$.
+In appendix \ref{app_weyl}, the Weyl anomaly appearing in the calculation is calculated.
 Finally, in appendix \ref{app_com}, the method of saddle point approximation in the complex plane and its usage in the paper are discussed.